jagregory/abrash-zen-of-asm/src/chapter-14.md

 jmp   cs:[KeyJumpTable+di-2-offset KeyLookUpTable]
 ```

 Even if the second look-up were slow, however, the two-table approach would still be preferable.
-You see, contiguous data arrays are required in order to use `repnz scasw`, and, as we learned a few chapters back, it's worth structuring your code so that repeated string instructions can be used whenever possible.
+You see, contiguous data arrays are required in order to use `repnz scasw`{.nasm}, and, as we learned a few chapters back, it's worth structuring your code so that repeated string instructions can be used whenever possible.

-Does it really make that much difference to structure the table so that `rep scasw` can be used?
+Does it really make that much difference to structure the table so that `rep scasw`{.nasm} can be used?
 It surely does.
 [Listing 14-13](#L1413), which uses a single look-up table containing both key codes and handler addresses, takes 969 us to run — nearly twice as long as [Listing 14-12](#L1412).

 Design your code to use repeated string instructions!